 - the whole of 32nd Street (a thoroughfare between C5 and EDSA),

 - 5th Avenue,

 - 11th Avenue between 32nd Street and McKinley Parkway

 - McKinley Parkway between McKinley Road and 32nd Street (another thoroughfare between C5 and EDSA)

 - 26th Street

-Many of these congested roads are caused by passing through traffic.
+Many of these road congestions are caused by passing through traffic.
 Due to the lack of infrastructure investment in the last decades to move people around Metro Manila, the main arterial roads of C5 and EDSA are unable to cope with the traffic going from residential areas to places of work, and roads within BGC built for internal and visiting traffic end up being used for passing through.
 This source of traffic growth is affected mostly by factors outside of Fort Bonifacio and is unlikely to subside anytime soon, in view of the slow progress of easing traffic in the rest of Metro Manila.

 Within the business district of the Fort, Bonifacio Global City is still only about 60% developed, although it looks like there is no more vacant land.
 Since there are many office buildings, there is a fair amount of traffic coming into BGC each day, as evidenced by the high demand for parking spaces within BGC.
 Long lines can be seen in parking lots located near Net Plaza (31st West) and Rizal Drive (Crescent North and Crescent South).
 You can find the parking lots in our parking map which shows the fees and number of slots for each.

 In the coming three years, quite a few new buildings will be completed and occupied.
 Several are located along 32nd Street.
 More are under construction in North Bonifacio, near Uptown Mall, and what used to be branded as Veritown.
 Internal traffic growth from development within BGC, particularly inbound traffic, is sure to continue.